egovernment/eregistrations/README.md

 #### Unit tests

 All generic low-level and core modules are backed with large number of unit tests.
-They're collected in `test` folder, and you can run them at each repository with `npm test` command.
+They're collected in `test` folder of each project, and you can run them at each repository with `npm test` command.
 Most of tests are written for and handled by [TAD suite](https://github.com/medikoo/tad).

 There's no configured unit tests for top application logic, and currently there's no plan to provide such.